gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 pseudo-projects designed specifically to manipulate or damage the Gridcoin network by reporting false or unvalidated RAC figures.

-#### 1.3.9.1.
-Technical Requirements
+#### Technical Requirements

 A summary of the whitelisting requirements are as follows.
 To qualify for inclusion, projects
 must:

-● **Validate work units** ​ and detect possible cheating or hardware malfunctions.
+- **Validate work units** ​ and detect possible cheating or hardware malfunctions.
-● **Consistently generate work units** ​ at a level that handles the computation power offered by the Gridcoin network.
+- **Consistently generate work units** ​ at a level that handles the computation power offered by the Gridcoin network.
-● **Fairly** ​distribute work units to all viable crunchers ● **Produce statistics information daily** ​ at the user, team, and (preferably) host level.
+- **Fairly** ​distribute work units to all viable crunchers.
+- **Produce statistics information daily** ​ at the user, team, and (preferably) host level.
-● **Employ reasonable standards** ​ for reliability and availability of the project resources, such as project website, forums, and contact information.
+- **Employ reasonable standards** ​ for reliability and availability of the project resources, such as project website, forums, and contact information.

 A full list of technical requirements can be found on GitHub at the following link:

 <https://github.com/gridcoin-community/Gridcoin-Tasks/issues/>

-#### 1.3.9.2.
-Economic Rationale
+#### Economic Rationale

 Emerging digital technologies such as blockchain offer the chance to reimagine how participants in a society can shape its development through allocation of resources.
 Gridcoin emission level